lextoumbourou/notes/notes/reference/moocs/fast.ai/dl-2020/lesson-1.md

 ## 16:00 Top-down learning
 * Unlike other ML courses, doesn't start with refresher on calculus, or lessons on Sigmoid function
-* Approached based on [[Whole Game Learning]] by Professor David Perkins and others from Harvard
+* Approached based on [[Teaching the whole game]] by Professor David Perkins and others from Harvard

 ## 23:09 Software stack
 * Software used: